Bikeman868/Gravity/README.md

 header, path, query string etc. You can also route GET requests to a larger pool of servers than PUT, POST and DELETE requests for example.

+This node is also useful for segregating traffic from specific IP address ranges and handling it differently, for example more detailed logging or specific fixed responses.

+Note that this node matches requests, not responses.
+You can not route traffic based on the response because the traffic must have already been routed to a server in order to have a response.

 ### Transform Node

 Applies URL Rewrite module rules to a request.
 See the readme file in my UrlRewrite.Net repo for a detailed definition of the rule syntax.
 Rules can be applied to the incomming request, the outbound response or both.
 The rules can be embedded directly into the load balancer configuration or supplied in an separate file.

+These rules affect the request header only.
+This node does not modify the content of the request or response.

 ### Response Node